 “My goal is to cause as little agitation or discomfort as possible to the patient while I do my job,” says nurse practitioner Debra Ewing-Lonczak.
 Among her secret weapons is an old-fashioned Mickey Mouse watch that plays music to distract and reward her young patients.

-In Children’s pre-anesthesia clinic, Debra Ewing-Lonczak is in charge of making sure babies, children and teens can safely tolerate anesthesia before they have surgery or imaging procedures.
+In Children’s pre-anesthesia clinic, Debra Ewing-Lonczak, ARNP, is in charge of making sure babies, children and teens can safely tolerate anesthesia before they have surgery or imaging procedures.
 She checks their hearts, lungs and airways; confirms that any chronic conditions are under control; and educates families about what to expect before, during and after anesthesia.

 It’s a job that, until recently, anesthesiologists performed.